codeghar/docker-compose-salt-stack/README.md

 Configures the repo to always track latest release.
 Modify it to track a specific version.
 Modify *minion/Dockerfile* as well to synchronize changes.
 More information at https://repo.saltstack.com/#ubuntu.

+## minion/conf/override.conf

+After the master is up, get its public key fingerprint.

+        $ make exec-master
+        # salt-key -F master

+Replace *CHANGEME* for the key *master_finger* in *minion/conf/override.conf* file with the value of the public key finger print.

+If you have not already started *salt-minion* service on the minion then start it.
+Otherwise, restart it.

+        $ make exec-minion
+        # service salt-minion start